MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 ::: moniker range="sc-vmm-1711"

-## Convert  EFI based VM to Hyper-V generation 2 VM (Technical preview content - under construction)
+## Convert  EFI based VM to Hyper-V generation 2 VM (Technical preview)
-The System Center Preview Virtual Machine Manager 1711 (SCVMM 1711) release enables migration of EFI based VMware VMs to Hyper-V. VMware VMs that you migrate to Microsoft Hyper-V platform can now take the advantage of generation 2 features.
+The System Center VMM 1711 (SCVMM 1711) version enables migration of EFI based VMware VMs to Hyper-V. VMware VMs that you migrate to Microsoft Hyper-V platform can now take the advantage of generation 2 features.

-As part of this release, the **Convert Virtual Machine** wizard enables the VM's migration based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.
+As part of VMM 1711 release, the **Convert Virtual Machine** wizard enables this migration based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.

-- BIOS-based VMs are migrated to Hyper-V VM generation 1.
+- BIOS-based VMs are migrated to Hyper-V VM Generation 1.
-- EFI-based VMs are migrated to Hyper-V VM generation 2.
+- EFI-based VMs are migrated to Hyper-V VM Generation 2.

 ### Before you start
 Ensure the following prerequisites are met: